ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax

 In this study, we only analyzed positive cases of pneumothorax.
 Prior studies on pneumothorax segmentation included both positive and negative cases.
 For example, in the SIIM-ACR Pneumothorax Segmentation challenge, models that erroneously placed regions of interest in cases that were negative for pneumothorax were assigned a Dice score of 0.
 Models that correctly refused to place regions of interest in negative cases were assigned a Dice score of 1 \cite{abedalla_chest_2021}.
 Since the SIIM-ACR dataset had mostly negative cases, simply predicting negative on all cases resulted in a Dice score of around 0.79.
 We did not include negative cases because the input text to our multimodal model explicitly states whether the case is negative or positive.
-It would be easy for the language model to first classify the cases as positive or negative before segmenting them.
-In fact, the authors of the original CANDID-PTX study created a report-based classification algorithm that had a sensitivity of 97\% \cite{feng_curation_2021}.
+A language model could easily classify the cases as positive or negative based on the report \cite{feng_curation_2021}.
 Therefore, it isn't appropriate to compare our multimodal model, which has access to the report text, to other vision models that don't have a way to use the text.
-Consequently, it is difficult to directly compare the results of our study to other studies on pneumothorax segmentation.
-Instead, we compared ConTEXTual Net's performance to that of inter-physician variability on the same dataset.
+Consequently, it is difficult to directly compare the results of our multimodal study to other vision-only studies on pneumothorax segmentation.
+Instead, we compared ConTEXTual Net's performance to the degree of inter-physician variability on the same dataset.
 We found that ConTEXTual Net's segmentation accuracy was comparable to the variability between physician contours.